C-D-Lewis/blog.chrislewis.me.uk/README.md

 * Each paragraph is treated as a block of text (double newline break).

-* Each link is converted to an achor.

 * Images are converted to `img`.

 * Headings are standard header levels with a space beween hash and text.